elastic/terraform-provider-ec/README.md

 }
 ```

-You can find the full resource documentation in the [terraform-provider-ec/docs/](https://github.com/elastic/terraform-provider-ec/tree/master/docs) repo.
+You can find the full documentation for the latest provider version in the [Terraform Registry](https://registry.terraform.io/providers/elastic/ec/latest/docs).

 ## Developer Requirements

 - [Terraform](https://www.terraform.io/downloads.html) 0.13+
-- [Go](https://golang.org/doc/install) 1.13+ (to build the provider plugin)
+- [Go](https://golang.org/doc/install) 1.16+ (to build the provider plugin)

 ### Installing the provider via the source code